 If you do already have your foundation repair company set up on social media, the question becomes, “am I getting all I could be getting out of my social media presence?”
 It’s a valid question because social media can do a lot to help you reach out to customers and present your company and services in an attractive light.

-#1 – The Basics
+1) The Basics

-If you are trying to reach the millennial market which, consists of many first-time homebuyers with lots of questions, Facebook and Instagram may be your best bets.
+If you are trying to reach the millennial market, which consists of many first-time homebuyers with lots of questions, Facebook and Instagram may be your best bets.
 59% of all Millennials are Instagram users, and Facebook still dominates millennial social media usage.

 Choosing your platforms when you start with foundation repair social media is necessary but try to cover as many bases as possible.
 Remember that you should be posting fresh content every week, so don’t take on more than you can handle.

-#2 – Find a Schedule that Works
+2) Find a Schedule that Works

 Speaking of posting frequency, how often should you be posting on social media for optimal engagement?
 That depends on the platform and how many followers you have.
 Studies have shown that companies with a relatively small amount of followers don’t do well when they frequently post, while companies with 13k+ followers drive engagement with multiple posts per day.

 Of course, if you cannot come up with quality content to share that frequently, it’s better to tune the frequency down to a level that works for you.
 Try coming up with a posting schedule for yourself and your team.
 Start with Facebook and aim for three new posts a week.

-#3 – Post Ideas
+3) Post Ideas

 Before and After Pictures

 Are there exemplary people within your organization?
-Do one or more of your employees have an incredible story to tell?
+Does one or more of your employees have an incredible story to tell?
 Have you or anyone on your team ever overcome daunting odds?
 Consider your team a source for human interest posts.

-#4 – Reach Out to the Influencers
+4) Reach Out to the Influencers

 Connecting with social media influencers may gain you some followers – including the influencers themselves.
 Remember that it’s all about exposure, so don’t be afraid to be active in the conversations of the most popular social media figures’ posts.